ThbltLmr/yt-term/ARTICLE.md

 <EXCALIDRAW>

 ## Getting video data for a YouTube video with yt-dlp and ffmpeg
 Step one is to get our first thread to download data from YouTube, and store it in RGB format in the RGB frames queue.
-Considering the variety of existing video formats, the insane complexity of codecs / containers and of the YouTube API, I personally cowardly decided to rely on the superior programmers at `yt-dlp` and `FFmpeg` to provide me a stream of RGB frames.
+Considering the variety of existing video formats, the complexity of codecs, containers and of the YouTube API, I personally cowardly decided to rely on the superior programmers at `yt-dlp` and `FFmpeg` to provide me a stream of RGB frames.

 First, we need to decide on a width and height for the frames we want to display.
 I pretended it was 2010 and went with 360p (i.e. 360 * 640), to avoid any performance issues.
 We can then know the size of each RGB frame (360 * 640 * 3 bytes per pixel = 691200 bytes of RGB data per frame in my case).
 Then, we can set up `yt-dlp` and `FFmpeg` piped together to provide us with a stream of RGB frames downloaded from YouTube:
 - we start `yt-dlp` for our favorite video, selecting a 360p format and outputting the result to `STDOUT`;